Author: Nat Leinbach

 The Importance of Bringing Joy Into Environmental Work

-The year 2025 featured a lot of ups and downs for environmental protection and the policies that govern its support.
+By Nat Leinbach The year 2025 featured a lot of ups and downs for environmental protection and the policies that govern its support.
 From significant staffing cuts within the EPA and NOAA to detrimental natural disasters exacerbated by global climate change, environmental work can feel like an uphill battle.
-While 2025 was riddled with challenges, we saw some...
+While 2025 was riddled with challenges,...

 October 28, 2025October 28, 2025